Maximizing Your Family Law Consultation

 Is your appointment related to a separation, divorce, custody or child support case?

-If you are self-employed or a shareholder of a corporation, your full income tax returns (including the schedules) will be helpful, as will the most recent financial statements for the business.
+If you are self-employed or a shareholder of a corporation, we would need your full income tax returns (including the schedules), as will the most recent financial statements for the business.

 If you would like to start filling out a Family Intake Package, including a Financial Statement that must be completed and filed with the court, please email us at email@example.com.